telus/terraform-aws_rds_cluster/README.md

 - `allocated_storage` - The amount of storage for the RDS instance.
 Defaults to 10
 - `storage_type` - The storage type for the RDS instance.
 Defaults to gp2
 - `backup_window` - The backup window for the instance.
 Defaults to 09:46-10:16
+- `backup_retention_period` - The retention period for backups.
+Defaults to 7

 Required: